MathisJANKOVIC/python-cli-menu/README.md

 # Console-GUI-Menu

 Console GUI Menu is Python module for Windows that allows you to easilly create a graphical user interface menu on console without the need for external libraries.
-You can navigate and select options by simply moving the cursor using arrow keys.
+You can navigate and select options by moving the cursor using arrow keys.

-The module provides a function that allows you to create the menu with customizable title, options and cursor color.
+The module provides a function that allows you to create the menu with customizable title, options, cursor color and default cursor position.
 The function returns the selected option.
 You can pass a list or a tuple as the title parameter to print the title on multiple lines.
-Available colors are red, green, yellow, blue, magenta, cyan.
+Available colors for cursor are red, green, yellow, blue, magenta, cyan.
 You can also use a custom color by specifing ANSI color code using octal escape code starting with '\033'.
+To modify the initial cursor position, which is set on the first option by default, you can give either the index of the option or directly the option itself.

 ![qsd](/screen_menu.png)